Table of contents

 Brand24

-Brand24 is a social listening and media monitoring tool that can easily work as social media intelligence-gathering app.
-It collects all publicly available brand mentions (or mentions of a selected keyword, it doesn’t have to be brand-related) and prepares basic analysis with obtained data points.
+Brand24 is a social listening and media monitoring tool that can easily work as a social media intelligence-gathering app.
+It collects all publicly available brand mentions (or mentions of a selected keyword, it doesn’t have to be brand-related) and prepares a basic analysis with the obtained data points.

 The success of Brand24 lies behind its advanced analytic features.
 You can use it for sentiment analysis and monitoring the context of the discussion.
 What’s more, Brand24 provides the social and overall media reach and calculates the AVE (Advertising Value Equivalency).

-We offer a 14-day free trial (no card required) and the cheapest plan costs $69/month.
+We offer a 14-day free trial (no card required).
 Why don’t you try the social listening tool and tell us your thoughts?
 Use the button below to register.

 Hootsuite Insights